0422 428 584

 GBP suspension reasons by industry vertical

 Trades and home services.
 Service-area over-extension is the recurring trap.
 Van-only operators showing storefront addresses is the second.
-Plumbers, electricians, locksmiths, and tow-truck operators have always lived in Google’s high-spam categories, and the March 2026 enforcement bump hit them disproportionately.
+Plumbers, electricians, locksmiths, and tow-truck operators have always lived in Google’s high-spam categories, and they carry a heavier enforcement load for it.
+Because these categories sit under such heavy scrutiny, our SEO for tradies work treats clean service-area setup as the foundation, not an afterthought.

 Locksmiths.
 Their own category.
 Long-standing high-spam treatment by Google.
 We treat locksmith reinstatements as their own thing, different evidence threshold, different escalation path, generally more documentation required.